bitmagnet-io/bitmagnet/bitmagnet.io/index.md

 - [ ] Classifiers for other types of content; enrich current classifiers and weed out incorrect classifications.
 - [ ] Ordering of search results: the current alpha preview has no facility for specifying the ordering of results.
-- [ ] Search performance optimisations: search is currently fast enough to be usable; it becomes more sluggish once millions of torrents have been indexed - there are some low-hanging fruit in terms of optimisation that will be a near-term priority.
 - [ ] A monitoring API and WebUI dashboard showing things like crawler throughput, task queue, database size etc.
 - [ ] Authentication, API keys, access levels etc.
 - [ ] An admin API, and in general a more complete GraphQL API